“Blast from the Past” January 2023

-This month's report, goes back 12 years to the August, 2010 meeting of the Ring.
-The President at that time was Tyler Vodehnal and the Secretary was Kylan Mann.
+This month's report looks back just 10 years to the January, 2013 meeting of the Ring.
+The President at that time was Jon Bucher and the Secretary was Robert (Bob) White.
 The Ring met monthly at Shuffeld Auditorium in Little Rock.

 Ring 29 gets to celebrate Christmas twice a year.
 In December we have our club party and then in January, instead of our regular meeting, we put on our annual public show, which has traditionally been called our Christmas party show.